go-leap/dev/go/gen/readme.md

 --
     import "github.com/go-leap/dev/go/gen"

-Package github.com/go-leap/dev/go/gen provides AST constructs for generating Go code.
-These are by design much simpler and leaner than `go/ast`, given that the latter is designed to represent existing & parsed code, while the former is for on-the-fly construction of newly-to-be-emitted code.
+Package `github.com/go-leap/dev/go/gen` provides AST nodes for generating Go code.
+These are by design simpler and more lightweight than `go/ast`, given that the latter is designed to represent existing-and-parsed code (keeping track of much housekeeping), while this package only focuses on ad-hoc assemblage of newly-to-be-emitted Go sources.

 As a noteworthy goodie, all `func`s that have named return values automatically get a final `return` statement appended to their `Body` at code-gen time, if they don't already have one.

+A small handful of `udevgogen` exports have entirely upper-case names such as `GEN_IF`, `GEN_BYCASE` and so on.
+All these offer _codegen-time_ control flow and their usage is showcased throughout the numerous `github.com/metaleap/go-gent/gents/...` packages.
+They do incur a slight overhead (vs. using Go-native control-flows) for the neat readability sugar they offer.
+The upper-case names do stand out appropriately in real-world multi-line AST constructions and this eases differentiating between say branches or loops at code-gen time vs. to-be-emitted branches or loops belonging to the currently generated AST nodes.

+Likewise, there are numerous interfaces with `IExpr`-prefixed names such as `IExprBoolish`, `IExprNumerish`, etc (implemented by the various `ISyn` AST-node implementations provided), and those interfaces offer handy dot-accessor-style methods over standard constructor funcs --- by way of an illustrative example,
+think: `foo.Eq(bar).And(baz.Minus(2).Gt(0))` instead of `And(Eq(foo, bar),
+Gt(Sub(baz, L(2)), L(0)))`.
+All `IExpr‹Foo›ish` implementations are just such
+translations under the hood, implying some miniscule (or perhaps sub-nanoscule) cost there.

 ## Usage